Strike gold in this luxury-minded town on the northern coast.

 Balneario Manuel Morales is one of the most popular beaches in the North.

-Ojo Del Buey Beach
+Ojo del Buey Beach

 Translating to “ox’s eye” in English, this beach got its name from an unusual rock formation in the shape of an ox’s head.
-At Ojo del Buey, you can enjoy one of Dorado’s most pristine beaches with calm waters and a laid-back atmosphere.
-Local legend has it that pirate Roberto Cofresí buried his treasure there, so no one will look at you funny if you decide to dig for the loot.
+At Ojo del Buey, you can enjoy one of Dorado’s most pristine beaches, with calm waters and a laid-back atmosphere.
+Local legend has it that pirate Roberto Cofresí buried his treasure here, so no one will look at you funny if you decide to dig for the loot.

-Ritz-Carlton Golf Courses
+TPC Dorado Beach Golf Courses